 Our drone can also see where things are getting tight

-Especially in hard-to-reach or shallow harbor areas, we need to know exactly how much water remains beneath the ships' keels.
-The echo.1 survey drone is now helping us with this.
+Even – and especially – in hard-to-access or shallow harbour areas, we need to know exactly how much water remains beneath the ships’ keels.
+The echo.1 sounding drone is now helping us with this.

 Read more